 - Numerical—Also referred to as ‘Number Porn’, the key function of these type of infographics is to add visual interest to individual units of information.
 Various stats and figures are visualised using large numbers, icons or other graphic elements.

 We hope you enjoyed reading this article and found it useful.

-Also, we have, of course, produced an infographic that summarises this article’s key points.
+We have, of course, produced an infographic that summarises this article’s key points (download here).
 Feel free to share it with your followers and within your network.